It’s been a long day at the range.

 So, if you are only dealing with small weapons with short barrels, then a cleaning rod will be your best bet.

-A cleaning rod will get you a deeper cleaning but at the cost of more time spent, bulkier size, and possible damage to your weapon over time.
+A cleaning rod and patches will get you a deeper cleaning but at the cost of more time spent, bulkier size, and possible damage to your weapon over time.

 Bore snakes can do a pretty decent cleaning for most situations, are much faster, and take up far less space than rods—especially ones that come in multiple pieces.